guleyc/guley-com-au/_posts/2023-08-23-solar-power-plants.md

 * **Design Considerations & Outcome:**
   * **Ground Albedo:** The reflectivity of the surface is the most critical factor.
 The white TPO roof has a high albedo (reflectivity), making it an ideal candidate.
 If the surface were dark asphalt, the bifacial gain would be minimal, and the extra cost of the modules would not be justified.
   * **Installation Height:** To maximize the amount of reflected light reaching the rear of the panels, they must be installed at a greater height off the roof deck than a typical system.
 Studies show that higher elevation reduces shading from the panels themselves and improves the uniformity of the rear-side irradiance, boosting gain.
   * **Racking Design:** The choice of racking is crucial.
 The support structure must be designed to minimize obstruction and shading on the rear side of the modules.
-A racking system with a large central torque tube or extensive cross-bracing would block reflected light and negate the benefits of the bifacial technology.11
+A racking system with a large central torque tube or extensive cross-bracing would block reflected light and negate the benefits of the bifacial technology.

     By carefully considering these factors and selecting an appropriate racking system, the commercial entity can achieve a significantly higher energy yield per square meter, maximizing their return on investment and more effectively offsetting their energy consumption.